tillitis/tkey-ssh-agent/README.md

 Running `lsusb` should list the USB stick as `1207:8887 Tillitis MTA1-USB-V1`.
 On Linux, the TKey's serial port device path is typically `/dev/ttyACM0` (but it may end with another digit, if you have other devices plugged in).
-The host programs tries to auto-detect serial ports of TKey USB sticks, but if more than one is found you'll need to choose one using the `--port` flag.
+The client apps tries to auto-detect serial ports of TKey USB sticks, but if more than one is found you'll need to choose one using the `--port` flag.